isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 ---
 layout: leftnav-page-content
-title: FAQs for OTPs and S&Ps
+title: FAQs for OTPs and S&Ps with Housing Developers
 permalink: /covid19-relief/faq/OTPs-and-S-and-P-agreements
-breadcrumb: FAQs for OTPs and S&Ps
+breadcrumb: FAQs for OTPs and S&Ps with Housing Developers
 collection_name: covid19
 second_nav_title: Part 2 of the Act-Temporary Relief from Inability to Perform Contractual Obligations
 ---